 To address the aforementioned limitations, we introduce a methodology for achieving deterministic execution order and timing of callbacks in a multi-node \ros{} system.
 By decoupling simulation progress from computation time, our approach enables sped-up simulations or the evaluation of algorithms that are not yet real-time capable.
 This acts as a robust baseline for scientific benchmarking and continuous integration testing.
-For this, the main contributions of this paper are: \begin{itemize} \item We present a methodology for enforcing deterministic execution of \ros{} callbacks, thereby enabling fully reproducible and hardware-agnostic simulation results. \item We validate the proposed approach across multiple CPU architectures using both a synthetic benchmark and a real-world robotic system. \item We implement and open-source the presented methodology in the \rslcppfull{} (\rslcpp).
-This library enables the creation of deterministic simulations using existing \ros{} nodes without requiring any code changes. \end{itemize}
+For this, the main contributions of this paper are: \begin{itemize} \item We present a methodology for enforcing deterministic execution of \ros{} callbacks, thereby enabling reproducible simulations across varying hardware platforms. \item We validate the proposed approach across multiple CPU architectures using both a synthetic benchmark and a real-world robotic system. \item We implement and open-source the presented methodology in the \rslcppfull{} (\rslcpp).
+This library enables the creation of deterministic simulations using existing \ros{} nodes usually without requiring any source code changes. \end{itemize}